Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 For proving the above mentioned compactness statement, we will have the occasion to use a particular version of the div-curl lemma.
 This div-curl lemma used here is based on the abstract findings in \cite{W17_DCL}.
 These functional analytic variants of the div-curl lemma can also be found in \cite{Pauly2017} with plenty of concrete examples; see also \cite{Schweizer2018}.
 We emphasise that in \cite{Pauly2017} one can also find examples with variable coefficients.
 The idea of the abstract results can be dated back to the notion of compensated compactness (see e.g.~\cite{Tartar2009} and the references therein).

-Both for the Helmholtz decomposition as well as for the solution theory for the electrostatic equations considered here, we refer (for the special case of variable, self-adjoint and coercive coefficients) to the so-called `FA-toolbox' gathered by D.~Pauly and presented for instance in \cite{Pauly2019}; see also \cite{Picard1990}.
-We note that also Friedrich's type inequalities are accessible within this framework.
+Both for the Helmholtz decomposition as well as for the solution theory for the electrostatic equations considered here, we refer (for the special case of variable, self-adjoint and coercive coefficients) to the so-called `FA-toolbox' gathered by Pauly and presented for instance in \cite{Pauly2019}; see also \cite{Picard1990} for a perspective to a nonlinear setting.
 We exemplarily refer to some Banach space versions of the Helmholtz decomposition in \cite{Giga2021TheHD,Maekawa2014,Simader2014}.

-The basic compact embedding result for Maxwell's equations is the Picard--Weber--Weck selection theorem, see \cite{Picard1984}.
+The basic compact embedding result for Maxwell's equations is the Picard--Weber--Weck selection theorem, see \cite{Picard1984} and Theorem \ref{thm:PWW} below.
 The core observation is that compact embedding results of the type

 can be shown \emph{without} the validity of Gaffney's inequality thus allowing to prove this compactness result for more general $\Omega$ such as domains with boundaries that are Lipschitz manifolds (i.e., \textbf{weak Lipschitz domains}).
 We refer to \cite{Bauer2016} for generalisations to mixed boundary conditions.
 The proof in \cite{Picard1984} is based on Lipschitz transformations reducing the compactness statement to whether or not the embedding is compact for self-adjoint, coercive (matrix-valued) multiplication operators $\varepsilon$ and $\Omega$ being the unit cube.
 This in turn can be shown using weighted scalar products in Hilbert spaces and the classical compact embedding result (that makes use of Gaffney's inequality).
 We particularly refer to the derivations in \cite[Lemma 5.1 and Section 6.1]{Pauly2021} for these techniques.
 In particular, one obtains for self-adjoint, coercive $\varepsilon$ and bounded weak Lipschitz domains $\Omega$.
 It appears that already for constant sequences $(\varepsilon_n)_n=(\varepsilon)_n$ for some nonselfadjoint, coercive $\varepsilon$, the above Theorem \ref{thm:comprough} is new.